watem-sedem/watem-sedem/docs/routing.rst

 the closest river in :math:`W` if a river pixel is present in the window :math:`W`.

-In the sketch, three features of the two targets and sources are accounted for to define a rule-bank for the routing direction: the height, the land cover code and presence of grass strips.
+In the sketch, three features of the source pixel and two target pixels are accounted for to define a rule-bank for the routing direction: the height, the land cover code and presence of grass strips.
 First, it is checked whether the targets are higher or lower than the source pixel.
 In case one of the target pixels is higher, than the flow will be defined by the other target based on the land cover code and presence of grass strips.

-If both targets pixels are lower, than the land-use code of both targets is checked.
-If both are diffrent to the land-use code of the source, than the find_lower function is called.
-If one or both have a different land-use code, than it is checked whether the pixels is (are) (a) grass strip(s): in this case flow will always be defined by the grass strips.
+If both target pixels are lower, the land-use code of both targets is checked.
+If both are different to the land-use code of the source, the find_lower function is called.
+If one or both have a different land-use code, it is checked whether the pixels is (are) (a) grass strip(s): in this case the flow direction will always be defined by the grass strips.

 The implementation of this rule-bank aims to satisfy following conditions: